xythobuz/xythobuz.github.io/input/projects/3d-printing/ctc-i3.md

 Later, after the switch to the Raspi, I also switched the camera to a Logitech C270.
 I also added another print that can hold a piece of LED strip under the camera, so you have more light for the picture.

-The design files can be found [on my Gitea server](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/opi-pc-plus).
+The design files can be found [in my Git repo](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/opi-pc-plus).

 <!--%
 lightgallery([